DUI Lawyer

 Which court handles Kings County DUI cases?

-DUI cases in Kings County are filed with the Kings County Superior Court, whose main courthouse is in the county seat, Hanford.
-Both misdemeanor and felony DUI cases are heard there and prosecuted by the Kings County District Attorney's Office.
+DUI cases in Kings County are filed with the Superior Court of Kings County in Hanford, the county seat.
+Both misdemeanor and felony DUI cases are heard there and prosecuted by the Kings County District Attorney.

-How long do I have to act on my license after a Kings County DUI?
+How long do I have to save my license after a Kings County DUI?

 Ready for your free analysis?